brunomaga/brunomaga.github.io/interview_questions.md

 - What is the difference between Type I and Type II error?
   - A type I error (false-positive) occurs if an investigator rejects a null hypothesis that is actually true in the population; a type II error (false-negative) occurs if the investigator fails to reject a null hypothesis that is actually false in the population.
 - How do batch-/layer normalization work as a regularizer?
 And dropout?
+  - allows much higher learning rates and smaler step size.
+Paper abstract “Training Deep Neural Networks is complicated by the fact that the distribution of each layer’s inputs changes during training, as the parameters of the previous layers change.
+This slows down the training by requiring lower learning rates and careful parameter initialization, and makes it notoriously hard to train models with saturating nonlinearities.
+We refer to this phenomenon as internal covariate shift".
 - What is the biad/variance tradeoff?
 How do they look on a good model?
   - low bias, low variance.
 - What is overfitting/underfitting, how do know if we are over-/underfitting, and how to overcome it?